 With all of the reports of information breaches swirling around in the news recently, healthcare providers are constantly on the lookout for new threats and vulnerabilities and finding new ways to secure the patient data that they have.
-This is especially important given that there are all kinds of regulations that govern the healthcare industry such as HIPPA, The HITECH Act, chain of custody and many others.
-Fortunately, SharePoint is able to assist hospitals, doctors and clinical service providers in keeping patient data secure and expediting a lot of processes along the way.
+This is especially important given that all kinds of regulations govern the healthcare industry, such as HIPPA, The HITECH Act, the chain of custody, and many others.
+Fortunately, SharePoint can assist hospitals, doctors and clinical service providers in keeping patient data secure and expediting many processes along the way.
 Let’s take a closer look at the healthcare IT solutions provided by SharePoint.

-Streamlining internal processes – If you have been struggling with such things as budget approval, worker hours and activity tracking, asset management, and many other processes, SharePoint might be useful for you taking the pain out them.
-Doctors can access the internal website on the go via mobile devices to approve patient requests and make amendments to the overall treatment plan thus increases efficiency.
-Nurses can create checklists of things they must perform everyday, link patient names to the assignments, set priorities, calculating an expected time of completion.
+Streamlining internal processes – If you have been struggling with budget approval, worker hours and activity tracking, asset management, and many other functions, SharePoint might be helpful for you to take the pain out of them.
+Doctors can access the internal website via mobile devices to approve patient requests and make amendments to the overall treatment plan, thus increasing efficiency.
+Nurses can create checklists of things they must perform every day, link patient names to the assignments, set priorities, and calculate an expected completion time.

-Managing events and professional activities – Healthcare specialists are constantly busy and have to juggle things like tracking patient service, planned medical procedures and training, etc. Without some kind of scheduling system, all of these various activities can overlap with each other causing chaos and a loss of productivity.
-SharePoint includes a calendar where employees can keep track of operations and anything they have on their schedules such as meetings and training and any other event.
-They are also able to talk with each other about theses events inside SharePoint and make plans on how to celebrate them.
+Managing events and professional activities – Healthcare specialists are constantly busy and juggle things like tracking patient service, planned medical procedures and training, etc. Without some scheduling system, all of these various activities can overlap, causing chaos and a loss of productivity.
+SharePoint includes a calendar where employees can keep track of operations and anything on their schedules, such as meetings and training and any other event.
+They can also talk with each other about these events inside SharePoint and make plans to celebrate them.
 Also, it can replace your current staff rotation tool by creating on-call scheduling calendars or any other calendar of your choice to account for unexpected adjustments and alert colleagues.

-Staying up with the latest – SharePoint contains statements and important notifications making sure that employees are always aware of the latest news.
+Staying up with the latest – SharePoint contains statements and important notifications, ensuring that employees are always aware of the latest news.
 This includes critical updates such as system outages, updates, and other important events.
-It is possible to customize the system to display the alerts to look any way you would like including banners and push-notifications on the SharePoint healthcare mobile app.
-Also, the applications is prudent enough to prevent users from accessing the intranet until they have learned and accepted the information.
+It is possible to customize the system to display the alerts in any way you would like including banners and push notifications on the SharePoint healthcare mobile app.
+Also, the applications are prudent enough to prevent users from accessing the intranet until they have learned and accepted the information.

-Emergency management – You can better manage emergencies by uploading a list of procedures employees need to follow in the event of an emergency.
-This list can be color-coded and customized to fit your specific needs.
+Emergency management – You can better manage emergencies by uploading a list of procedures employees need to follow in an emergency.
+This list can be colour-coded and customized to fit your specific needs.
 SharePoint also offers a directory of emergency contacts that better allow you to communicate with the first responders.

 Retaining employees – Since employee turnover is growing in the healthcare industry, you can use SharePoint as a tool that recognizes employees for a job well done.
-Whether this is a one-time achievement or a lifelong service recognition, employees can file employee recognition nomination forms.
+Employees can file employee recognition nomination forms, whether this is a one-time achievement or a lifelong service recognition.
 The employees that are either nominated or win the award will have a badge displayed next to their name on the intranet.

-Up until now, we have looked at all of the things that are possible to do with the intranet.
-However, the extranet offers a lot of functionalities as well and could replace phone calls for communication.
-Such a unified collaboration space makes all communication between healthcare providers as transparent as possible which is very useful for companies’ communications.
+Until now, we have looked at all of the things that are possible to do with the intranet.
+However, the extranet offers many functionalities as well and could replace phone calls for communication.
+Such a unified collaboration space makes all communication between healthcare providers as transparent as possible, which is helpful for companies’ communications.
 In addition to everything mentioned above, SharePoint offers you:

 - A unified knowledge base on the ever-changing needs in medical supplies, allowing suppliers to sharp urgently